mandeepsan/cloud-ping-tool/README.md

 ## Contributing

 Contributions are highly encouraged!
-If you'd like to report a bug or suggest a new feature, please open an issue.
+If you'd like to report a bug or suggest a new feature, feel free to open an issue.
 Pull requests are also welcome.
-Make sure your changes are well-tested and adhere to the existing code style standards.
+Please ensure your changes are well-tested and conform to the existing code style standards.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for further details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more details.

 ## Support

-For any issues or questions about Cloud Ping Tool, feel free to open an issue on the GitHub repository.
-We aim to offer timely assistance!
+For any issues or questions about Cloud Ping Tool, please open an issue in the GitHub repository.
+We strive to provide timely assistance!

 ## Roadmap

-- Extend support for additional cloud providers.
+- Add support for additional cloud providers.
-- Develop a web-based dashboard for live data visualization.
+- Develop a web-based dashboard for real-time data visualization.
-- Enable scheduled latency tests for ongoing performance monitoring.
+- Implement scheduled latency tests for continuous performance monitoring.
-- Add support for cloud API authentication for private endpoint testing.
+- Introduce authentication support for testing private endpoints.

-Stay updated for upcoming features and improvements!
+Stay tuned for exciting future updates and enhancements!

 ---

 We welcome any questions or feedback.
-Happy testing and optimizing your cloud services with Cloud Ping Tool!
+Enhance your cloud services with Cloud Ping Tool, and happy testing!